pcm720/nhddl/README.md

-# NHDDL — a PS2 exFAT BDM launcher for Neutrino
+# NHDDL — a PS2 launcher for Neutrino

 <p align="center">
   <img src="img/logo/logo.png">
 </p>

-NHDDL is a Neutrino launcher that scans _FAT/exFAT-formatted_ BDM devices for ISO files, lists them and boots selected ISO via Neutrino.
+NHDDL is a Neutrino launcher that scans MMCE or _FAT/exFAT-formatted_ BDM devices for ISO files, lists them and boots selected ISO via Neutrino.

-It displays visual Game ID to trigger per-game settings on the Pixel FX line of products and writes to memory card history file before launching the title, triggering per-title memory cards on SD2PSX and MemCard PRO 2.
+It displays visual Game ID to trigger per-game settings on the Pixel FX line of products and writes to memory card history file before launching the title, triggering per-title memory cards on SD2PSX and MemCard PRO2.

 Note that this not an attempt at making a Neutrino-based Open PS2 Loader replacement.
-It __will not__ boot ISOs from anything other than BDM devices.
-GSM, PADEMU, IGR, IGS and other stuff is out-of-scope of this launcher.
+Since it only launches Neutrino, GSM, PADEMU, IGR, IGS and other stuff is _out-of-scope_ of this launcher unless it's impelemented in Neutrino.

 ## Usage